 At this point, I was back on Jack Daniels and coke, after managing to get the sister from Kiel, I mentioned earlier, but cannot remember the name of, to bring me a drink, when she went to get something for her and her brother.

 Shock was an amazing live moment too.
 I was soaked at this point and the song was a nice breather.
 However, this didn't stop me singing along, nor acting out the song, as I, hand on heart, followed by "embracing the stage", did my best to capture the essence of the song during its chorus.
-It must have been a sight for sore eyes.

 Shock was followed by Runaways, and I immediately jumped back into the fray.
 It goes without saying that this song is perfect in a live situation, and I remember it being a massive highlight, even if I cannot recount the minute details, I was simply too into the concert.